 Customer feedback can take many forms – social media posts where customers tag your brand (either to sing your praises or to vent their frustrations), word-of-mouth exchanges between prospects and current customers (which is a nearly impossible method to track), and surveys your brand can send out after interactions with your customers to gauge their happiness with your products or services.

+How your brand chooses to collect (and use) customer feedback is up to you.
 And in the world of customer service, there are a myriad of ways you can utilize customer feedback.

 Collecting input from your customers can not only be used to help improve how customers feel about your brand or your products, but also to improve how your service team performs, how engaged your front-line agents are, and how you coach and train your team to handle future customer inquiries.